-It has been weeks, probably months, since she’s been hinting about going to places without you.
-It started with her random gush of women who are travelling in solitary, and then she follows blogs and threads about going solo.
+It has been weeks, probably months since she’s been hinting about going to places without you.
+It started with her random gush of women who are traveling in solitary, then she follows blogs and threads about going solo backpacking.

 And then one day, she declared, “I want to travel alone,” as if she’s not seeking for approval, and just merely informing.

 She’s quite sure, this woman.
 And she believes she can make it.
 But how willing are you to let her?

 But first, let the series of questions begin.
 You might imagine things like “What if she meets another traveler–then they hit it off?” or “Where will she stay?
 Is she safe there?
 Why on earth she wants to travel without me?”

 You are clouded with paranoia, and this might be a little tricky to tackle with, especially when this is the first time.
 Or is it an issue of you who can’t trust her capabilities?

 It doesn’t mean she doesn’t want you to be with her